nyxkn/godot-draw3d/README.md

 A small library for drawing simple shapes in 3D.

-Usage is similar to the [custom drawing in 2D](https://docs.godotengine.org/en/stable/tutorials/2d/custom_drawing_in_2d.html) that is already present in Godot, and for consistency I tried to keep parameters in the same order as the 2D draw calls whenever possible.
+Usage is similar to the [custom drawing in 2D](https://docs.godotengine.org/en/stable/tutorials/2d/custom_drawing_in_2d.html) that is already present in Godot, and for consistency I tried to keep the parameters in the same order as the 2D draw calls whenever possible.

 Have a look at the [documentation](docs/addons/draw3d/Draw3D.md) to see all the available methods and how to call them.